Azure/azure-iot-device-ecosystem/Azure_Certified_Device/Get_Started_Templates/IoT-Plug-and-Play/template-plug-and-play-getstarted.md

 - VGA Cable,USB Keyboard/Mouse, and the Internet connection

 <a name="preparethedevice"></a>
-# Step 2: Prepare the Device.
+# Step 2: Prepare the Device

 - Make sure the Internet is on the machine, and then execute the azure-iot connection Azure

+# Step 3: Prepare the environment

+- installed [Node.js v4.0+](https://nodejs.org/).on your machine.
+- installed [Git](https://git-scm.com/download/).on your machine.

 # Step 3: Build and Run the sample